Safety Verification of Declarative Smart Contracts: Illustrative Example

-Listing~\ref{lst:voting} shows a voting contract written in DeCon.
-In DeCon, transaction records and contract states are modeled as relational tables (lines 1-10).
-These declarations define table schemas in relational databases, where each schema has the table name followed by column names and types in a parenthesis.
-Optionally, a square bracket annotates the index of the primary key columns, meaning that these columns uniquely identify a row.
-For example, the relation \lstinline{votes(proposal: uint, c: uint)[0]} on line 5 has two columns, named \lstinline{proposal} and \lstinline{c}, and both have type \lstinline{uint}.
-The first column is the primary key.
-If no primary keys are annotated, all columns are interpreted as primary keys, i.e., the table is a set of tuples.
+Listing~\ref{lst:voting} shows the implementation of this voting contract in DeCon~\cite{chen2022declarative}, which consists of three major components:

+\textbf{(1) Relation declaration and annotation.} The relations shown in Figure~\ref{fig:example}, along with other auxiliary relations, are declared in lines 1 to 10 of Listing~\ref{lst:voting}.
+These declarations define the table schema in relational databases, where each schema consists of the table name followed by column names and types in parentheses.
+Optionally, a square bracket annotates the index of the primary key columns, indicating that these columns uniquely identify a row.
+For example, the relation \lstinline{votes(proposal: uint, c: uint)[0]} on line 5 has the first column, proposal ID, as the primary key because votes are counted for each unique proposal.
+If no primary keys are annotated, all columns are interpreted as primary keys, meaning that the table is a set of tuples.

-A special kind of relation is singleton relation, annotated by $*$.
-Singleton relations only have one row, e.g., \lstinline{winningProposal} in line 8.
+A special kind of relation is a singleton relation, annotated by $*$.
+Singleton relations only have one row, such as \lstinline{winningProposal} in line 8.

 By default all relational tables are initialized to be empty, except relations annotated by the \lstinline{init} keyword (line 12).
 These relations are initialized by the constructor arguments passed during deployment.